TylerRenfro/portfolio-2023/_research-artifacts/heuristic-evaluation.md

 {:.bg-red-100 .text-red-900 .dark:bg-red-500/10 .dark:text-red-300 .py-3 .px-5 .font-medium .mb-5}
 Issue

 It’s hard for users to get help.
 Users have no quick and efficient way to contact the restaurants.
 Even on the contact page, the only way to reach out is to fill out a form.
-This process is not fast enough for users with questions that need immediate answers.
+This process is not fast enough for users with questions that demand immediate answers.

 There is contact information available for each location on the website.
 However, finding that information is a little challenging.
-To find that info, users need to first go to the locations page, find the location pin on the map, click a location, and finally, a page with all the location information will show.

 ## Suggestion

 Add the contact page link to the primary navigation bar and on that page list out the locations by the state with their contact information.
-It may seem overwhelming since there are so many locations, but there are clever ways to condense this, and even then at least it’s easily available for users.
-Whereas today it is almost completely hidden.

 Another solution to get users who need help quickly would be to add a chatbot that queues requests to a real person.
-This would help users who want immediate answers and don’t have time to fill out a form and wait for a response.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-10-img-2.jpg "an image title")

 # Conclusion

-In closing, this report described the usability method of Heuristic Evaluation as well as the findings from a Heuristic Evaluation conducted at Pratt Institute’s School of Information and Library Science on The Pace University Library’s website.
 Ultimately, there were five individual usability problems identified.
 Of the five, one was deemed a “major issue”; three a “minor issue”; and one a “cosmetic problem”.
 This resulted in four actionable redesign recommendations:

-1. Rename “Reference Services” and “Reference Help” to “Research Help”
+1. Rename “Group Dining” to “Catering”.
-2. Top Navigation Bar Should be Removed
-3. Homepage Navigation Menu Should be Throughout the Library’s Website
-4. Database Pages Should Open Consistently
+2. Redesign the menu to follow the form and function of a dine-in menu.
+3. Adjust the location search controls and move them to the top of the page.
+4. Introduce rewards for returning users
+5. Adjust component aesthetics to pass AA compliance
+6. Add vegetarian and gluten-free labels on the menu
+7. Add a chatbot that queues to a real person